 TAAT® Hosting Exhibitor Booth and Two Private Events at the 2022 NACS Show in Las Vegas

-/EIN News/ -- LAS VEGAS and VANCOUVER, British Columbia, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. (CSE: TAAT) (OTCQX: TOBAF) (FRANKFURT: 2TP) (the “Company” or “TAAT®”) is pleased to announce that it will be hosting an exhibitor booth at the 2022 trade show held by the National Association of Convenience Stores (“NACS”, event known as the “NACS Show”), during which time TAAT® will also be holding two private events for “top-to-top” meetings with executives from the convenience store industry who are attending the NACS Show.
+LAS VEGAS and VANCOUVER, British Columbia, Sept.
+30, 2022 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. TAAT TOBAF 2TP (the "Company" or "TAAT®") is pleased to announce that it will be hosting an exhibitor booth at the 2022 trade show held by the National Association of Convenience Stores ("NACS", event known as the "NACS Show"), during which time TAAT® will also be holding two private events for "top-to-top" meetings with executives from the convenience store industry who are attending the NACS Show.
 The NACS Show 2022 is being held at the Las Vegas Convention Center from Saturday, October 1 through Tuesday, October 4, 2022, featuring approximately 1,200 exhibitors.
 Historically, the NACS Show has had attendance of over 23,000 people from over 70 countries at each event.
-The NACS Show has ensured there is an outdoor “smoking area” at the Las Vegas Convention Center to allow adult smokers to sample combustible products such as TAAT® at the show.
+The NACS Show has ensured there is an outdoor "smoking area" at the Las Vegas Convention Center to allow adult smokers to sample combustible products such as TAAT® at the show.

 An overview of the Company's presence at the NACS Show 2022 is provided below: